gnosis/dex-cli/README.md

 # Debug - Verbose

-Verbose mode prints the query and the subgraph URL:
+Verbose mode prints information that is useful for debugging, including the GraphQL query and the url for the endpoint and subgraph:

 ```
 # Verbose mode (-v)